 Scan 4.
-In scans 1 through 3, the Blue beam losses was larger than the Yellow beam loss.
+In scans 1 through 3, the Blue beam losses were larger than the Yellow beam losses.
 But the Blue tunes were different from the Yellow tunes (see Fig. 2).
-For scan 4 the Yellow tunes were moved to the Blue tunes, mirrored at $Q_x = Q_y$, and again the Blue beam was moved.
+For scan 4 the Yellow tunes were moved to the Blue tunes, mirrored at $Q_x = Q_y$ , and again the Blue beam was moved.
 The initial losses of the Yellow beam are significant (see Fig. 6), and attempts to improve the beam lifetime through small changes in the tunes did not succeed.
-In the following scan of the vertical separation.
-In this scans the losses of both beams are enhanced when the beam separation is smaller than 6 σ .
+In the following scan of the vertical separation. the losses of both beams are enhanced when the beam separation is smaller than 6 $\sigma$ .